Docs

 Integrate Hasura with Clerk

-The first step is to create a new Clerk application from your Clerk Dashboard if you haven’t done so already.
+The first step is to create a new Clerk application from the Clerk Dashboard if you haven’t done so already.
 You can choose whichever authentication strategy and social sign-in providers you prefer.
-For more information, check out our Set up your application guide.
+For more information, see the setup guide.

 Once the Hasura template is created, you will be redirected to the template's page.
 You can now configure the template to your needs.